keptn/tutorials/site/tutorials/snippets/07/monitoring/setupDynatrace.md

 ## Deploy Dynatrace OneAgent Operator

-The Dynatrace OneAgent operator can be set up using a simple bash script that uses the variables you defined in the previous step.
+To make the tutorial experience as smooth as possible, we are providing an automation script to setup the Dynatrace OneAgent operator in your Kubernetes cluster.
+For details on the installation, we refer to the [official Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/deploy-oneagent-k8/).
 You can download and run the script using the following instructions.

 1. Downloading the automation file.